 Compliance with Applicable Law: It is library’s intent that the procedures used for testing for drugs and alcohol will comply with all applicable legal requirements.
 Should the procedure set forth below be inconsistent with any such requirements, these procedures will be modified as necessary to comply.

-Substances Tested For: Employees will be tested for the use of illegal substances, the abuse of prescription medications and alcohol.
+Substances Tested For: Employees will be tested for the use of illegal substances, controlled substances such as marijuana, the abuse of prescription medications and alcohol.
 An employee will “tests positive” for illegal substances or prescription abuse if the test shows the presence of an amount of the substance equal to or exceeding applicable standards or prescription.
 The cut off level for alcohol is .04 blood alcohol content.

 Collection of Samples: Urine and/or blood samples for drug testing will be obtained by an independent contractor.
 The contractor will obtain samples and maintain the chain of custody of these samples in accordance with reasonable standards.
 In the case of serious physical injury, urine and/or blood samples may be taken by treating medical personnel under the supervision of the independent contractor.
 In case of fatality, blood and/or urine samples will be taken by the appropriate local authority such as a medical examiner or coroner.